DMeville/Steamworks-P2P-Plus/README.md

 Facepunch.Steamworks for as a steamworks wrapper, included and required.
 (https://github.com/Facepunch/Facepunch.Steamworks)

-Unity-UdpSoket-Bitstream-Utilitis BitStream classes to pack data better, included and required.
+UBitstream-Utilities BitStream classes to pack data better, included and required.
 (https://github.com/M-Aghasi/Unity-UdpSocket-BitStream-Utilities)

 Odin Inspector, to show dictionaries in the ditor, not included but not required.(https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041)